-Michael Youth received his undergraduate and law degrees from the University of North Carolina at Chapel Hill.
+Michael received his undergraduate and law degrees from the University of North Carolina at Chapel Hill.
 For almost seven years, he served as an Assistant Attorney General, providing counsel and representation to the North Carolina Department of Revenue.
 In 2012, Michael earned an M.S. in Forestry and Environmental Resources Policy and Administration from North Carolina State University.
 He joined the NC Sustainable Energy Association at the end of 2011.

-Kathleen Fleming, Director of Human Resources and Outreach
+Kathleen Fleming, Director of Business Development

 Betsy McCorkle, Director of Government Affairs